 A Project Design / Methodology Course (2 credits) which helps a student develop their project.
 Unlike BGU’s current DMin Research Bridge which focuses heavily on Bible research and communication as the basis for the dissertation project, the Project Design course will focus more on organizational needs and leadership issues.

-Doctoral Final Project (8 credits) which is focused on an organizational or city-wide project, unlike the DMin which has a strong emphasis on Biblical communication or a local church-based project.
+Doctoral Final Project (8 credits) is focused on an organizational or city-wide project, unlike the DMin which has a strong emphasis on Biblical communication or a local church-based project.

 *These costs are approximate for the entire BGU Doctor of Transformational Leadership (DTL) program and incorporate projected tuition increases over the next few years.
 These are only estimates.